moonwave99/playa/site/data/pages/about.md

 NOW I could import all my music, using the folder names as the single source of truth!

+## Where do we go from here

+Playa helped me to rediscover a lot of music I forgot I had already listened to, as well as to sharpen back my problem solving skills.
+There is room for improvement I hope to fill with further dedication and thanks to the [feedback I will get through this page][feedback].

 [electron]: https://www.electronjs.org
 [discogs]: https://www.discogs.com/user/Diego_C/collection
 [winamp]: https://en.wikipedia.org/wiki/Winamp